 💎 Reclaimed the key to joy amplification through ultra selectivity of high quality work buddies

-💎 Reclaimed the high worth of my focus, discipline and achievement energy
+💎 Reclaimed the true value of my focus, discipline and drive

 💎 Reclaimed from the "Scarcity Monster" my need/right to luxuriate my delicate nature in boutique hotels